yusdacra/website/src/routes/about/+page.md

-what else, i like robots a lot, maybe too much. want to become one. i want to learn japanese (i'm failing hard). i like to listen to music (shocker), check my [youtube music profile](https://music.youtube.com/channel/UCE_r0yMNQhOWituywmOJgzA?si=7DTUV9PFqcKxJyl1) i guess to see a bit of what i listen to.
+what else, i like robots a lot, maybe too much. want to become one. i want to learn japanese (i'm failing hard). i like to listen to music (shocker), check my [youtube music profile](https://music.youtube.com/channel/UCE_r0yMNQhOWituywmOJgzA?si=7DTUV9PFqcKxJyl1) and my [last.fm profile](https://www.last.fm/user/yusdacra) i guess to see a bit of what i listen to.

 idk if you wanna know more just hit me up and i'll gladly nerd out, or if you want to play anything i may be open to it...